-Spanning the later years of his life, this is the first ever exhibition devoted to the portraits of Paul Gauguin.
+This is the first-ever exhibition devoted to the portraits of Paul Gauguin.

-Bringing together a number of works of the same sitter from different collections, the exhibition will show how Gauguin interpreted a specific model in different media and over time.
+Bringing together a number of works of the same sitter from different collections, the exhibition shows how Gauguin interpreted a specific model in different media and over time.

-Around 50 works will be featured, including paintings, works on paper and three-dimensional objects in a variety of media from public and private collections worldwide.
+Around 50 works are featured, including paintings, works on paper and three-dimensional objects in a variety of media from public and private collections worldwide.